-If you complete your current programme in the 2021/22 academic year and apply to continue your studies at a higher level you may be considered for the Scholarship.
+If you completed your current programme in the 2022/23 academic year and apply to continue your studies at a higher (postgraduate taught) level you may be considered for the scholarship.

-If you are a current student who is continuing your programme in 2022/23 you will not be able to apply for the Scholarship.
+If you are a current student who is continuing your programme in 2023/24 you will not be able to apply for the scholarship.
 However, you may be able to switch from a Student Visa to the Ukraine Extension visa.
-You may wish to seek legal advice about potential eligibility to home fee status and UK Government student loans from the 2022/23 academic year.
+You may wish to seek legal advice about potential eligibility to home fee status and UK Government student loans from the 2023/24 academic year.
 To find out more about this, please contact Student Advice and Support.

 What other financial support is available to support my studies?

-The UK government is extending access to HE student support including home fee status, and Advanced learner loans for those who are granted leave under one of the three schemes for Ukrainians introduced recently by the Home Office.
-These are the i) Ukraine Family Scheme, ii) the Homes for Ukraine Sponsorship Scheme and the iii) Ukraine Extension Scheme.
+The UK government has extended access to HE student support including home fee status, and Higher Education Student Finance for those who were living in Ukraine immediately before 1 January 2022 and have been granted leave under one of the following three schemes: i) Ukraine Family Scheme, ii) Homes for Ukraine Sponsorship Scheme, and iii) Ukraine Extension Scheme.

 Would I need to repay the tuition fees scholarship?